ivorysoap/ivorysoap.github.io/_pages/main.md

 ## About Me

+Hi, I'm Ivor.
+I'm a software developer and a recent graduate in Computer Engineering from uOttawa.

-I'm Ivor, a computer engineering student at uOttawa.
-I'm interested in IoT, smart cities, machine learning, cybersecurity, project management, and building robots.
-Outside of software, I also like architecture, cars, photography, urban design, and public transit.
+I love programming, especially when the task at hand involves one or more of my favourite interests: IoT, robotics, smart cities, or machine learning.
+Outside of software, I'm also interested in architecture, cars, photography, urban design, and public transit.

 ## Contact